sleepsort/jlearner/README.md

 Before completing the dictionary file you specified, the test will start from last quit, remembering all the passes and fails you did last time.

+There is also a special mode which hides the length of current word/phrase.

 ## Installation

 You need to install [Python 2](http://www.python.org/getit/)